wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 ## rescale cluster

-The management cluster is used to view active workers and rescale a running worker cluster, via the machinedeployments class. e.g.
+The management cluster can be used to view active workers and rescale a running worker cluster, via the machinedeployments class. e.g.

 ```